 It should also be noted that someone else other than the owner can be responsible for the dog attack.
 The dog is the responsibility of whoever is watching it at the time.
 So, if the owner is on vacation and leaves the dog in someone else’s care, the person caring for the dog would be at fault if an attack occurs.

-How to Establish Negligence in a Dog Bite Case
+How Can an Orangeburg Dog Bite Lawyer Establish Negligence In a Dog Bite Claim?

 For animals other than dogs, or trespassing livestock, an injured person must ordinarily prove negligence in South Carolina.
-Dog bites in South Carolina, however, do not require the injured person to prove negligence.
+Dog bites in South Carolina, however, do not require the injured person (or the dog bite lawyer) to prove negligence.
 You do not have to prove that the dog had harmed someone before.

-Owners of dogs in South Carolina are responsible for paying injury damages caused by their dog’s unprovoked attacks.
+Owners of dogs in South Carolina and Orangeburg are responsible for paying injury damages caused by their dog’s unprovoked attacks.

 When the dog attacks someone while in the care of someone who is not the dog’s owner, either the owner or that other person may be held responsible for paying for the injury damages.

-When is an Owner Not Responsible for a Dog Bite?
+When Is The Owner Not Responsible For a Dog Bite Attack in Orangeburg?

 There are incidents when a dog owner is not at fault for a dog bite.
 If the person who was bitten did something to encourage the dog to bite or trespassed on the owner’s property, they may not be able to collect compensation for their injuries.
-Scenarios like this should be discussed in detail with an experienced injury lawyer like those at The Jeffcoat Firm Injury Lawyers.
+Scenarios like this should be discussed in detail with an experienced dog bite lawyer near you like those at The Jeffcoat Firm Injury Lawyers.

 Other cases where owners are not responsible for dog bite injuries include the following: